 Add lost income and lost productivity and the cost doubles—to $100 billion—according to estimates by the American Academy of Pain Medicine.

-But a new study, published in the October edition of the journal Pain, suggests patients will get effective relief with placebo medication—even if they are told it’s a placebo.
+But we have long known that the mind can have a profound effect on our well-being.
+One study, published in the journal Pain in 2016, suggested patients will get effective relief with placebo medication—even if they are told it’s a placebo.
 A placebo is a sugar pill or inert cellulose tablet.